Bill Walton: Media career

 Walton's 2003 TV series Bill Walton's Long Strange Trip aired on ESPN with Walton as subject and star.

 While broadcasting a game between the Oregon Ducks and USC Trojans, Walton talked about a speech Bob Dylan gave at MusiCares, and ESPN had prepared graphics about Dylan's career highlights.

 While broadcasting a Washington–Oregon January 2019 game with Dave Pasch, Walton mentioned he had appeared in the motion picture Ghostbusters.
 Ghostbusters was filmed in 1984 and Pasch questioned Walton about his claim throughout the game as to the specifics of his appearance and character, but Walton refused to provide more details.
 Research validated Walton's claim.

-Walton has his own satellite radio show, One More Saturday Night (named after the Dead song of the same name), heard on Sirius Radio's Jam On and XM Radio's Grateful Dead channel.
+Walton hosted his own satellite radio show, One More Saturday Night (named after the Dead song of the same name), heard on Sirius Radio's Jam On and XM Radio's Grateful Dead channel.

-In 2001, Walton received an Emmy Award for "Best Live Sports Television Broadcast" and in 2018 was the recipient of the CoSIDA Dick Enberg Award.
+In 2001, Walton received an Emmy Award for "Best Live Sports Television Broadcast".
+In 2018, he won the CoSIDA Dick Enberg Award.

 Personal life

-Walton resides in his hometown of San Diego with his wife Lori (m.
-1991).
-He and his first wife, Susie, had four sons: Adam, Nathan, Luke, and Chris.